John Sebastian: Early career

 In the early 1960s, Sebastian developed an interest in blues music and in playing harmonica in a blues style, rather than the classical style of his father.
 Through his father's connections, he met and was influenced by blues musicians Sonny Terry and Lightnin' Hopkins (for whom Sebastian served as "unofficial tour guide and valet" when Hopkins was in New York City).
 Sebastian became part of the folk and blues scene that was developing in Greenwich Village, which in part later gave rise to folk rock.

 In addition to harmonica, Sebastian played guitar and occasionally autoharp.
 One of Sebastian's first recording gigs was playing guitar and harmonica for Billy Faier's 1964 album The Beast of Billy Faier.
 He also played on Fred Neil's album Bleecker & MacDougal and Tom Rush's self-titled album in 1965.
 He played in the Even Dozen Jug Band and in the Mugwumps, which split to form the Lovin' Spoonful and the Mamas & the Papas.
-Bob Dylan invited him to play bass on his Bringing It All Back Home sessions (though Sebastian's parts probably did not appear on the album) and to join Dylan's new electric touring band, but Sebastian declined in order to concentrate on his own project, the Lovin' Spoonful.
+Bob Dylan invited him to play bass on his Bringing It All Back Home sessions (though Sebastian's parts, from the first day of the recording session, did not appear on the album) and to join Dylan's new electric touring band, but Sebastian declined in order to concentrate on his own project, the Lovin' Spoonful.